 - 1. Students will receive a mark of Insufficient Evidence for the assignment, test, quiz, project, or exam. - 2.
-Students and parents will be required to meet with the Principal and/or Vice Principal to discuss the importance of academic integrity. - 3.
+Students and parents will be required to meet with the Principal and/or Assistant Principal to discuss the importance of academic integrity. - 3.
 Students will receive a notation of the violation in Powerschool.
 This incident will be reflected on future school applications including post-secondary applications. - 4.
+Student will be required to complete two lunch reflections. - 5.
 The Student will be required to complete an alternative assessment aligned to the original standards being assessed.